codewithade/IniEncrypt/README.md

 * RSA accepts key sizes between 512 and 65536 bytes (in multiples of 64 bytes).
 RSA can only encrypt data with a maximum size of ((keySize/8)-11) i.e. for example, if a keySize of 1024 is used, it can only encrypt data with a maximum size of ((1024/8)-11) = 117 bytes

 * Diffie Hellman is a Key Exchange algorithm and accepts key sizes between 512 and 2048 bytes (in multiples of 64 bytes).
 The DH Key Exchange Process:
+1. The sender (Alice) starts the DH Key exchange process by generating a *Private and Public Key* pair with a specified Key size.
+2. Alice encodes her _*Public Key*_ and sends it to the receiver (Bob).
+3. Bob receives Alice's encoded Public Key and generates his own _*Public and Private Key*_ pair using the parameters encoded in Alice's Public Key.
+4. Bob encodes his _*Public Key*_ and sends it over to Alice.
+5. Alice uses Bob's encoded _*Public Key*_ to initiate her own first phase of the DH protocol.
+6. Bob also uses Alice's _*Public Key*_ to initiate his own first phase of the DH protocol.
+7. Both Bob and Alice generates a _*Shared Secret Key*_ (The keys generated at both ends must tally).
-1. The sender (Alice) starts the DH Key exchange process by A Shared Secret Key is generated at the end of the Key Exchange process between the communicating parties (Bob and Alice).
-The size of the Shared Secret Key is dependent on the size of the cryptographic Key used.
+8. The size of the Shared Secret Key is dependent on the size of the cryptographic Key used.
 If a key size of 512 is used, a Shared Secret Key of 64 bytes would be generated.
-The Shared Secret Key is used to encrypt/decrypt data being sent or received to/from both parties (Bob and Alice).
+9. The Shared Secret Key is used to encrypt/decrypt data being sent or received to/from both parties (Bob and Alice).

 ## Screenshots
 ![launch](https://user-images.githubusercontent.com/65837990/113030360-68cee700-9185-11eb-8b12-51f99070d3cd.png)